-Not only does your air conditioner keep you comfortable, it’s also crucial for your health through the heat of summer.
+Not only does your air conditioner keep you comfortable, it’s also crucial for your health through the dog days of summer.
 As a result, when the chilly air quits blowing or your air conditioner won’t turn on at all, you’re don’t have time to call around for several days.

-When your AC dies in the extreme temperatures of the summer, you may not have time to shop around for multiple quotes or research how much you may have to pay.
-Not knowing how much it may cost when the AC service technician knocks on your door can be intimidating, so we’re here to provide some price ranges on some basic services so you won’t be caught off guard when D.A.
-Bennett Service Experts arrives to get you up and running again.
+When your AC dies in the heat of the summer, you don’t always have time to shop around for multiple quotes or research how much you may have to pay.
+Not knowing how much you can expect to pay when the AC service tech knocks on your door can be intimidating, so we’re here with a few price ranges on some basic services so you won’t be shocked when D.A.
+Bennett Service Experts arrives to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500